 Is it dirty, polluted, or smoggy?
 Is anyone burning piles of leaves nearby, for example?
 It’s a big thumbs down if your outdoor environment is full of smoke, trash, and particles you don’t want indoors!

-I’ve lived in ground level apartments very near the path of passing cars in in the past.
+I’ve lived in ground-level apartments very near the path of passing cars in the past.
 In some cases having the window open wasn’t a problem.
 However, some cars with emissions problems or diesel pollution would enter my residence.

 #2.
 Will you remember to close the window later, or do you plan to leave it open for hours?
 (Will you forget to close it?)